-David Mosher, Chair
+David Mosher, Board Chair

 My beautiful daughter Victoria was diagnosed with Mito in 2003.
 My goal is to do everything in my power to make sure that patients get the right diagnosis, treatment and ultimately a cure so they can lead long and fulfilling lives.
 As someone who has dedicated my career to healthcare, it is an honour to serve as Board Chair.

-Chuck Gibson, Vice Chair
+Chuck Gibson, Co-Chair

 Matthew Kielbasinski, CFA, Treasurer

-Benedict Albensi, Director (Winnipeg, MB)
+Benedict Albensi, Director

-Dr. Albensi chairs the MitoCanada Board’s Medical Science and Technology Committee.
+Dr. Albensi is a Board of Director and chairs MitoCanada’s Medical Science and Technology Committee.
 He is the principal investigator in the division of neurodegenerative disorders at the St. Boniface Research Centre and Professor at the University of Manitoba’s Department of Pharmacology; the Dr. John Foerster Centre for Health Research on Aging’ Professor, Pharmacology and Therapeutics, University of Manitoba; Manitoba Dementia Research Chair; and, the Everett Endowment Fund Chair.

-Julie Drury, Director (Ottawa, ON)
+Julie Drury, Director

 Julie’s daughter Kate passed away on November 30, 2015 after a bone marrow transplant to treat a rare form of mitochondrial disease called SIFD.
 Julie was Kate’s medical coordinator and strongest advocate during her 8 short years of life.

-Ronald L Dunn, Director
+Ronald Dunn, Director

 Ron is an accomplished and experienced health industry executive.
 He has held a variety of executive management and senior sales positions.
-In February of 2016, Mr. Dunn retired from his position as vice president of McKesson Technology Solutions Canada where he had a 25-year career and was responsible for the overall leadership of McKesson Corporations’ healthcare information technology business in Canada.
-Mr. Dunn has established his own consulting firm, RLDunn & Associates Consulting Inc., focused on helping healthcare software and services companies maximize their growth in Canadian and US markets.
-He currently serves as a health technology advisor for Lumira Capital, is a health advisor for MaRS Ventures Services, has volunteered for Crohn’s and Colitis Canada.
+Recently retired, Ron was Vice President of McKesson Technology Solutions Canada.
+He had a 25-year career leading McKesson Corporations’ healthcare information technology business in Canada.
+Currently, Ron is operates a consulting firm, RLDunn & Associates Consulting Inc., focused on helping healthcare software and service companies maximize their growth in Canadian and US markets.
+Ron is a health technology advisor for Lumira Capital, a health advisor for MaRS Ventures Services, and has volunteered for Crohn’s and Colitis Canada.

 Shannon James, Director

-Freddy Arcos, Director (Mississauga, ON)
+Freddy Arcos, Director